Moominhippo/CompNeuro/README.md

 # CompNeuro
-Assignments from the CompNeuro master course from Rune Berg at the University of Copenhagen.
+Assignments from the CompNeuro master course from the University of Copenhagen.